ORIGIN:The surname of SELLECK is a variant of Sellick. It is a habitational name from either of two

 wife.
 I am also my own 5th and 7th cousins.
 This fact may be because my 3rd GGF, Col James Johnston, married

 his first cousin, Mathew Jane Trotter.
-Chatting to relatives is remarkably easy.
+Chatting to 5th and 7th cousins is therefore remarkably easy.

-All Sellecks know that spelling variants are a usual occurance and annoyance.
+All Sellecks know that spelling variants are a usual occurrence and annoyance.
 They include at least: Salack, Sellack, Sellek,

 Sellick, Sillick, Silix, Sullocke, Zellick and Zelake.